What happens if I forget to renew my visa?

 - Your current zairyu card

 During the Coronavirus period there is a three-month leeway which means they have relaxed the time limits somewhat.
+If you need a translation company in Japan to help with your documents, please contact us.

 What happens if my residence card gets damaged?